Submissions

 Data Sharing

-CommonHealth encourages authors to share the data and other artifacts supporting the results in the paper by archiving it in an appropriate public repository, when appropriate.
+CommonHealth encourages authors to share the data and other artifacts supporting the results in the paper by archiving it in an appropriate public repository, where appropriate.
 Authors should include a data accessibility statement, including a link to the repository they have used, in order that this statement can be published alongside their paper.

 Publication Ethics